 The regular Everyday Card has no annual fee, while the Everyday Preferred Card has a $95 annual fee (NOT waived the first year).
 The former is the clear winner in this category.
 But for some people, the latter’s $95 fee could be worth it.

 Unfortunately, both cards offer paltry sign-up bonuses, especially the Everyday Preferred Card.
-But earning some kind of bonus points is better than nothing.
-Both cards earn Membership Rewards (MR) points that are redeemable for the same options.
+But earning something is better than nothing in the way of bonuses.
+Both cards earn Membership Rewards (MR) points that are redeemable in the same ways.

 The regular Everyday Card has a bonus worth 10,000 MR points.
 It can be earned after spending $1,000 within the first three months.
 This card has had bonuses as high as 25,000 points in the past for the same minimum spend.

-The Everyday Preferred card has a bonus worth 15,000 MR points.
+Conversely, the Everyday Preferred Card has a bonus worth 15,000 MR points.
 It can be earned after spending $1,000 within the first three months.
-Its highest ever bonus was 30,000 points for $2,000 minimum spend.
+The highest ever bonus was 30,000 points for $2,000 minimum spend for the Everyday Preferred Card.

-Therefore, the Everyday Preferred card wins slightly as it has the higher public bonus for the same minimum spend.
-Higher bonuses are always better for American Express cards.
+Therefore, the Everyday Preferred wins slightly as it has the higher public bonus for the same minimum spend.
+Higher bonuses are always better, especially for American Express cards.
 This is because of the Once Per Lifetime Rule, which states that you can receive a sign-up bonus for a given Amex card only once ever.

 These two cards are the only ones that offer extra points for how often you use them.
 That’s not to mention the points earned from normal spending and bonus categories.